 - Browse the genealogy collection (the nation's second-largest!) at the Allen County Public Library Downtown.

-- Enjoy Last Saturdays (by the Downtown Improvement District) and participate in free or half-priced events all over downtown on the last Saturday of every month.
+- Enjoy Last Saturdays in 2017 (by the Downtown Improvement District) and participate in free or half-priced events all over downtown on the last Saturday of every month.

 - Examine historical documents at the Karpeles Museum, browse the art at Artlink and the Castle Gallery or stroll the sacred at the Cathedral Museum - all of which are free!